browserengineering/book/book/embeds.md

 This chapter introduced embedded content, via the examples of images and iframes.
 Reiterating the main points:

-* Embedded content is a way to allow "non-HTML" content---images, video, canvas, iframes, input elements or plugins---to be added to a web page.
+* Embedded content is a way to allow (potentially non-HTML) content---images, video, canvas, iframes, input elements or plugins---to be added to a web page.

 * Images are relatively easy to add as long as you have a good decoding library at hand, but need some care for layout and decoding optimizations.

-* Over time, plugins that are not PDF viewers, images or video have been replaced with the more general-purpose *iframe* element, which over time has become just as powerful as any plugin, and benefits from all the hard-won attributes of a browser such as its rendering pipeline, accessibility, and open standards.
+* Over time, plugins that are not PDF viewers, images or video have been replaced with the more general-purpose *iframe* element, which has evolved become just as powerful as any plugin, and benefits from all the hard-won attributes of a browser such as its rendering pipeline, accessibility, and open standards.